 But at the end of the day, it always comes back to the car culture.
 As long as bicycles are not treated as serious vehicles in a society, people will not be willing to spend the money required to get all of the benefits of the type of bike tech I support.

-I’m tired of being met with a sea of rusty old derailleur equipped bikes at every bike park.
+I’m tired of being met with a sea of rusty old derailleur equipped bikes at every bike parking area.
 And even at bike shops, seeing nothing but derailleur bikes in 2020.
 We desperately need change now.
 As much as I love Shimano, they are hugely to blame for this current situation we’re facing.
 They need to stop making derailleurs for non-race bikes and strongly push manufacturers to make the shift to gear hubs.
 And they need to come out with a gearbox, as has been rumoured, that really pushes the bike industry in a new direction.